LanternYing/WSRec/PMF/readme.txt

 >> python run_tp.py

 Make sure the external module "core.so" exists.
 If not, you can build it by the follow command.
-Note that the current version has only been tested on Linux.
+Note that whereas our code is executable to different platforms, we has only tested the current version on Linux.

 >> python setup.py build_ext --inplace